Minivan

-Minivan (sometimes called simply a van) is a car classification for vehicles designed to transport passengers in the rear seating row(s), with reconfigurable seats in two or three rows.
+A minivan, commonly known as a van, is a car classification for vehicles designed to transport passengers in the rear seating row(s), with reconfigurable seats in two or three rows.
 The equivalent classification in Europe is MPV (multi-purpose vehicle), people carrier, or M-segment.

 Compared with a full-size van, most minivans are based on a passenger car platform and have a lower body.
-Early models such as the Ford Aerostar and Chevrolet Astro utilized a compact pickup truck platform.
-Minivans often have a 'one-box' or 'two-box' body configuration, a higher roof, a flat floor, sliding doors for rear passengers, and high H-point seating.
-The largest size of minivans is also referred to as 'Large MPV' and became popular following the introduction of the 1984 Dodge Caravan and Renault Espace.
-Typically, these have platforms derived from D-segment passenger cars or compact pickups.
+Early models, such as the Ford Aerostar and Chevrolet Astro, utilized a compact pickup truck platform.

+Minivans often feature a 'one-box' or 'two-box' body configuration, a higher roof, a flat floor, sliding doors for rear passengers, and high 'H-point' seating.
+The largest minivan size is also referred to as 'Large MPV' and became popular following the introduction of the 1984 Dodge Caravan and Renault Espace.
+Typically, these are based on platforms derived from D-segment passenger cars or compact pickups.
 Since the 1990s, the smaller compact MPV and mini MPV sizes of minivans have also become popular.

-Though predecessors to the minivan date back to the 1930s, the contemporary minivan body style was developed concurrently by several companies in the early 1980s, most notably by Chrysler (producer of the Chrysler minivans) and Renault (the Renault Espace), both first sold for model year 1984.
-Minivans cut into and eventually overshadowed the traditional market of the station wagon and grew in global popularity and diversity throughout the 1990s.
-Since the 2000s, their reception has varied in different parts of the world: in North America, for example, they have been largely eclipsed by crossovers and SUVs, while in Asia they are commonly marketed as luxury vehicles.
+Although predecessors to the minivan date back to the 1930s, the contemporary minivan body style was developed concurrently by several companies in the early 1980s, most notably by Chrysler (producer of the Chrysler minivans) and Renault (the Renault Espace), both of which were first sold in model year 1984.
+Minivans cut into and eventually overshadowed the traditional station wagon market, growing in global popularity and diversity throughout the 1990s.
+Since the 2000s, their reception has varied across the world.
+In North America, for example, they have been largely eclipsed by crossovers and SUVs, while in Asia, they are often marketed as luxury cars.

 Etymology

 The term minivan originated in North America and the United Kingdom in 1959.
-In the UK, the Mini Van was a small van manufactured by Austin Motor Company based on the newly introduced Mini car.
+In the UK, the Mini Van was a small van manufactured by the Austin Motor Company, based on the newly introduced Mini car.
 In the US, the term was used to differentiate the smaller passenger vehicles from full-size vans (such as the Ford E-Series, Dodge Ram Van, and Chevrolet Van), which were then called 'vans'.

-The first known use of the term was in 1959, but not until the 1980s was it commonly used.
+The first known use of the term was in 1959, but it was not commonly used until the 1980s.